 Bikini Bloodbath Carwash

-Making matters worse this is a sequel to ‘Bikini Bloodbath’.
-Now usually with a sequel where I have not seen the original I hope I can follow the story line.
+Making matters worse this is a sequel to ‘Bikini Bloodbath.’
+Now usually with a sequel where I have not seen the original, I hope I can follow the storyline.
 With a film like this I was sure there was so little in the first flick that this should not present a problem.
-As I watched I began to see things in a different way.
+As I watched I began to see things differently.
 Yes, this is a bad flick but it embraces its corniness never taking itself seriously.
 It is one of those films that are so bad that it had to be done on purpose.
 With its tongue firmly planted in its cheek this movie was actually fun to watch.
 Let’s put it this way; if you think that Ed Wood was a comic genius instead of a bad director you will understand where this movie is coming from.
 There is even a reference to ‘solaronite’ which was used in ‘Plan 9 from Outer Space’, an Ed Wood classic.
-This should be a tip off what direction this movie is coming from.
+This should be a tip-off of what direction this movie is coming from.
 The DVD has been released by Brightly Entertainment through Eclectic DVD Distribution.
 When you get tired of the pretentiously bad horror flick try one that is entertaining in its commitment to making you laugh.
 It is best to shut off the higher reasoning abilities of your brain as you watch; besides you really won’t need them.

 The first shot is of Jenny (Rachael Robbins) asleep in her dorm room.
-Also there are her roommates as the alarm clock goes off.
-Jenny cranks up the blaring heavy metal music as she cheerfully rises from her bed but her roommate seem like she would rather sleep in.
+Also, there are her roommates as the alarm clock goes off.
+Jenny cranks up the blaring heavy metal music as she cheerfully rises from her bed but her roommate seems like she would rather sleep in.
 Of course they are all wearing nighties that that would seem more at home in some sleazy lingerie catalog.
 She goes over to Sharon’s bed and pulls the cover off.
 Sharon (Natalie Laspina) is wearing only a little pair of panties; her breasts stick up like a pair of unmoving mountains.
 Okay boys, first nudity one minute and twenty seconds into the flick; I think we have a world’s record here.
-The title of the flick is on the robes the girls pull on and the title card displays ‘Directed by who the f*** cares’.
+The title of the flick is on the robes the girls pull on and the title card displays ‘Directed by who the f*** cares.’
 The girls earn money for their ‘studies’ by working with a group of other modesty challenged young women at a car wash owned by Mrs. Johnson (Debbie Rochon).
 I suppose all the girls there have character names but really; who cares?
-The guys watching this are going to refer to them by breast size, hair color and other physical descriptions any way.
+The guys watching this are going to refer to them by breast size, hair color and other physical descriptions anyway.
 At school they run into the mandatory lecherous professor, Dr. Zartan (Dick Boland) who offers Jenny a chance to turn her D minus into a C minus and let Sharon watch.
 Well, let’s get to the horror part of the agenda.
 After work one day Jenny and the girls have a playful séance and inadvertently resurrect the heinous Chef Death (Robert Cosgrove Jr.) who rapidly becomes intent on killing all the nubile young ladies.

 Eclectic DVD Distribution certainly lives up to their name.
-I haven’t run across a lot of their films but I will be on the look out for them now.
+I haven’t run across a lot of their films, but I will be on the lookout for them now.
 The video is offered as but letterboxed or full screen, a nice touch but go with the original aspect ratio.
 The audio is in a clear Dolby stereo.
 There are two main extras included.
 The first is ‘Bikini Bloopers’ which demonstrates that the cast and crew had a blast making this movie.
-There is also four little behind the scenes featurettes which are also very funny.
+There are also four little behind the scenes featurettes which are also very funny.
 This is a perfect flick for the times when friends come over and you want a really good laugh.
 Embrace the schlock; they did.